Nomad-Media/samples-python/content_metadata/Readme.md

 To learn how to download and setup the nomad sdk pip, go to [Nomad SDK PIP](https://github.com/Nomad-Media/nomad-sdk/tree/main/nomad-sdk-pip).

-## Content ID

-To get the content id of the video or image of the movie you want to add the metadata to, use the movie search function here [Movies](doc:upload-movies).

 ## Add Tag or Collection

 To add a tag or collection to a content enter add tag/collection when prompted.
 Then, enter whether you want to create a tag or collection by inputting tag or collection.
 Next, enter the content id of the asset you add, the content definition, and the name of the tag/collection.
 Finally enter the tag id and false for creating a new tag/collection if you want to add an existing tag or collection or leave the tag id blank and true for creating a new tag/collection.